spenjnb/startup-cs260/README.md

 <h4>Creating a web service</h4>
 With JavaScript we can write code that listens on a server port (e.g. 8080), receives HTTP requests, processes them, and then responds.
 We can use this to create a simple web service that we then execute using Node.js.

 The following example first initializes the use of NPM and installs the package `http`.
-The http package contains the functionality for listening on server ports and manipulating HTTP requests.
+The http package contains the functionality for listening on server ports and manipulating HTTP requests.<br/>

 ```sh
 ➜ mkdir webservicetest